Q: Can I make my boat faster by changing the pitch of my prop?

-Q: What are the important aspects of the dimensions of
+Q: What are the important aspects of the dimensions of a

 A: The pitch of the prop is the most important dimension.
 This usually

 determines the power and speed of the boat.
-Pitch is measured in inches and
+Pitch is measured in inches

-always some percent of slippage involved.
+is always some percent of slippage involved.
 The diameter of a prop is usually

 a set dimension depending on the pitch and make.
-Most line of props will go
+Most line of props will

-down slightly in diameter as the pitch goes up.
+go down slightly in diameter as the pitch goes up.
 The reasoning behind this

 is that the lighter boats that can run higher pitch props don't need quite